Bismarrck/kcon/Guide.md

        --normalizer=layer_norm --train_dir=ethanol_lr1_ln
 ```

 The training may take a few or tens of hours.
-So if the node doesn't have a job
+So if the node can't access to a
-batch system, one can use `nohup` to do background training:
+batch system (PEB, Slurm), one can use `nohup` to do background training:

 ```bash
 nohup python -u train.py --dataset=ethanol10k --num_epochs=1000 \